EtheaDev/SVGIconImageList/Image32/ReadMe.txt

       again to emulate Delphi's TSize field naming add RectsOverlap function
     add a UnionRect function that replaces the same function in Delphi's Types unit.
-The function in the Types unit unions empty rects which was causes problems in the library Img32.Extra
+(The function in the Types unit incorrectly unions empty rects which was causing problems) Img32.Extra
     fixed incorrect rotation angle in Draw3D function Img32.Layers